Kafr Sabt

 Kafr Sabt (كفر سبت) was a Palestinian Arab village of nearly 500 situated on a sloping plain in the eastern Lower Galilee located 10.5 km southwest of Tiberias.
 It was depopulated in 1948.

+In the late 19th century, Kafr Sabt was settled by Algerian migrants under the auspices of the Ottoman Empire.

 Location, geography

 Kafr Sabt was set near the eastern margin of a large plateau, just south of the ancient main road linking the coastal city of Acre with the Jordan Valley and Transjordan.
 The road descends from the village to the Jordan Valley deep below by following Wadi Fidjdjas, a valley offering the least steep route available.
 Kafr Sabt benefited of the large springs from Wadi Fidjdjas.

 History

 Roman period

 During the Roman period, Kafr Sabt was known as Kafar Shabtay, meaning "village of Sabbath".
 It is mentioned in Genesis Rabbah, a midrash written between 300 and 500 CE: "Beth Ma'on, they ascend to it from Tiberias, but they go down to it from Kefar Shobtai."